szmpns/HackTheBox-Writeups/Machines/Blue/README.md

 ![SMB](./Screenshots/bluesmb2.png)
 ![SMB](./Screenshots/bluesmb3.png)

-I searched all of this using tools and there was nothing there that could really help.
+I searched all of this using tools and there was nothing that could really help.

 Time to look for some **exploit**.